dymmond/lilya/docs/en/docs/introspection.md

 print(g.to_json())
 ```

-This example exercises global middleware, route-level middleware and permissions, include-local layers with a child app, and a WebSocket route—all reflected in `ApplicationGraph` and exportable to JSON.
+This example exercises global middleware, route-level middleware and permissions, include-local layers with a child app, and a WebSocket route, all reflected in `ApplicationGraph` and exportable to JSON.